zmercedes/SteamVR_project_scripts/readme.md

  	- reenable collectible on ball touching floor
  	- create goal that loads next level on ball hitting it after having collected all collectibles
- 	- create anti cheating mechanics
+ 	- create anti cheating mechanics: the ball must be thrown from initial platform area in order to not trigger this mechanic
  	- 4 different levels
  	- can limit the number of objects that can be placed in a level, can vary per level